 The kids may not be too pleased but how about fruit?… Sorry, I know it isn’t much fun.

 If you do want to give out sweets, then pick ones with the least amount of waste where possible.
 It isn’t the easiest swap especially as how the UK has now grabbed onto the trick or treat idea with both hands.

-As with all parties, we all now need to move away from those disposable items such as plastic cutlery, paper or plastic plates and cups.
+As with all parties, we all now need to move away from those disposable items such as plastic cutlery, paper or plastic plates, cups and straws.
 Why should we throw all of these items away after a 2 hour party year after year?
 I mean it’s not only the extra waste it’s also our wallets that we are impacting on.
-Instead, invest in reusable products that you can whip out at every Halloween party for the foreseeable future.
+Instead, invest in reusable products, such as bamboo straws, that you can whip out at every Halloween party for the foreseeable future.
 You will be saving money in the long run and you will also always be organised– no mad dash to the shops to get supplies!
 As well as far more eco-friendly.

 Did you know that you can also hire everything you need for a party from The Party Kit Network?
 You simply hire a pack which can include all of your plates, cutlery, cups, decorations and more.
 Meaning that you can relax in knowing that your party will be eco-friendly.

 And don’t forget your table cloths.
 Look for ones that are made from cotton and can be washed rather than a single-use plastic or paper one.